zachthomson6/BME-580-Final-Project/README.md

 neighbors.
 We evaluated our models using accuracy, ROC curve area, precision, recall and F-score.
 All the model building and evaluation processes can be found within the EDA_ModelBuilding.Rmd file in this repository.

+Note: EDA.Rmd file should be run before the EDA_ModelBuilding.Rmd file.
+EDA_ModelBuilding builds off of variables created from the EDA.Rmd file.